 Cloudberry Labs produces two different types of software that integrate with Amazon S3:

 - CloudBerry Explorer: Move and manage files from your desktop.
 Allows for bulk-management of content instead of uploading one file at a time

 - CloudBerry Backup: Automate backup of your computer hard drive.
 Set up either file-based or image-based backup

-We won’t go into depth on these the capabilities of these tools here, but let’s take a quick look at how easily they integrate with S3 using CloudBerry Box as an example.
-If you’d like more information, check out our CloudBerry Backup review.
+We won?t go into depth on these the capabilities of these tools here, but let?s take a quick look at how easily they integrate with S3 using CloudBerry Backup as an example.
+If you?d like more information, check out our CloudBerry Backup review.

-Input the keys in the respective fields in the CloudBerry Box application.
-Then select the cloud storage bucket you want to connect to in the “bucket name” field.
+Back in the CloudBerry Amazon S3 integration window, input the keys in the respective fields.
+You?ll also need to create a display name for your integration and select the Amazon S3 cloud storage bucket you want to connect to in the ?bucket name? field.

 That?s the hard part.
 The wizard will walk you through the rest of the steps, which include creating a name for your backup plan, setting encryption levels, file-transfer options and notifications, and choosing the folders and files you want to backup.